noiseprotocol/noise_spec/noise.md

 is appended to the base pattern as described below:

 The first modifier added onto a base pattern is simply appended.
-Thus the `fallback` modifier, when added to the `XX` base pattern, produces `XXfallback`.
+Thus the `fallback` modifier, when added to the `XX` pattern, produces `XXfallback`.
 Additional modifiers are separated with a plus sign.
 Thus, adding the `psk0` modifier would result in the name section `XXfallback+psk0`, or a full protocol name such as `Noise_XXfallback+psk0_25519_AESGCM_SHA256`.

-In some cases the sequential order of modifiers will specify different protocols.
+In some cases the sequential ordering of modifiers will specify different protocols.
 However, if the order of some modifiers does not matter, then they are required to be sorted alphabetically (this is an arbitrary convention to ensure interoperability).